Standards of Conduct

 Sexual harassment is a form of discrimination and violates this policy.

-Sexual harassment, including sexual assault, can involve persons of the same or opposite sex.
+Sexual harassment, including sexual assault, can involve persons of the same or opposite sex, sexual orientation, or gender identity/expression.
+Comments do not have to be sexual in nature to constitute sexual harassment.

-A person with authority over the student or employee explicitly or implicitly conditions a term or condition of the student or employee’s education or employment on the complainant’s submission to unwelcome sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature.
+Quid pro quo sexual harassment is when a person with authority over a student or employee explicitly or implicitly conditions a term or condition of the student or employee’s education or employment on the complainant’s participation in unwelcome sexual conduct.
 This includes instances where submission to or rejection of such sexual conduct by a complainant is used as the basis for educational or employment decisions affecting the complainant.
 In determining whether such harassment exists, it is immaterial whether the complainant resists and suffers the threatened harm or submits and thus avoids the threatened harm.

-Sexual harassment may create a hostile environment when it is so severe or pervasive, and objectively offense that:
+Unwelcome conduct on the basis of sex that creates a hostile environment.
+Unwelcome conduct may create a hostile environment when it is so severe or pervasive, and objectively offense as determined by a reasonable person that:

 Sexual activity is nonconsensual when one person is incapable of consent by reason of mental capacity, drug or alcohol use, illness, unconsciousness, or physical condition.